Medically Reviewed By

 Diagnosing Stage 1 Mesothelioma

-Diagnosing stage 1 mesothelioma is rare.
-According to a study published by Lung Cancer International, only 16% of pleural mesothelioma patients were diagnosed at stage 1.
-Only 5% of peritoneal mesothelioma patients were diagnosed in stage 1.
+According to a study published by Lung Cancer International, only 16% of pleural mesothelioma cases are diagnosed in stage 1, and just 5% of peritoneal mesothelioma cases are diagnosed in stage 1.
+Many people experience vague symptoms like chest pain, shortness of breath, or abdominal discomfort, which can be easily overlooked or attributed to more common conditions, delaying diagnosis.

 What Signs and Symptoms to Expect With Stage 1 Mesothelioma